 Impact on the organization:

-- Financial Losses: The primary impact is direct financial loss.
+- Financial losses: The primary impact is direct financial loss.
 The organization pays salaries and benefits to non-existent employees, draining resources.

-- Eroded Trust: It damages trust within the organization, particularly if the fraud is perpetrated by someone in a trusted position.
+- Eroded trust: It damages trust within the organization, particularly if the fraud is perpetrated by someone in a trusted position.

-- Operational Disruption: Uncovering and rectifying ghost payroll schemes are disruptive and costly.
+- Operational disruption: Uncovering and rectifying ghost payroll schemes are disruptive and costly.

-- Reputational Damage: If the fraud becomes public, it can damage the organization’s reputation with stakeholders, including investors, customers, and employees.
+- Reputational damage: If the fraud becomes public, it can damage the organization’s reputation with stakeholders, including investors, customers, and employees.

 7. Dubious Wholesaler and Vendor Relationships